Table of Contents

 Additional Medicare Tax withholding.
 In addition to withholding Medicare tax at 1.45%, you must withhold a 0.9% Additional Medicare Tax from wages you pay to an employee in excess of $200,000 in a calendar year.
 You are required to begin withholding Additional Medicare Tax in the pay period in which you pay wages in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 Additional Medicare Tax is only imposed on the employee.
 There is no employer share of Additional Medicare Tax.
 All wages that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of the $200,000 withholding threshold.For more information on what wages are subject to Medicare tax, see the chart, Special Rules for Various Types of Services and Payments , in section 15.
 For more information on Additional Medicare Tax, visit IRS.gov and enter “Additional Medicare Tax” in the search box.

 Employers can request to file Forms 941 instead of Form 944.
-If you received notice from the IRS and have been filing Form 944 but would like to file Forms 941 instead, you must contact the IRS to request to file Forms 941.
+If you received notice from the IRS to file Form 944 but would like to file Forms 941 instead, you must contact the IRS to request to file Forms 941.
 You must receive written notice from the IRS to file Forms 941 instead of Form 944 before you may file these forms.
-For more information on requesting to file Form 944, visit IRS.gov and enter “file employment taxes annually” in the search box.
+For more information on requesting to file Form 941, see the Instructions for Form 944.

 Aggregate Form 941 filers.
 Agents must complete Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 Filers, when filing an aggregate Form 941.
 Aggregate Forms 941 may only be filed by agents approved by the IRS under section 3504 of the Internal Revenue Code.
 To request approval to act as an agent for an employer, the agent files Form 2678, Employer/Payer Appointment of Agent, with the IRS.